POKERMG/nabi/README.md

 ### Setup Virtual Box Installing Ubuntu or Any other System you wish to install :

-After installation of VB and System (Ubuntu) following the instructions below
+After installation of Virtual Box and Download an Ubuntu Image File.

 1) Install Docker